 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
 If accepted by Pitzer, students will complete the ISEP Exchange application.
 If accepted by ISEP, students will then complete the University application.

 Fall semester (= Semester 2): Late July to late December

 Spring semester (= Semester 1): Early March to end of July

 Full year: The Southern Hemisphere academic calendar is from early March to late December

-Participants are expected to take a full course load including a Spanish language course and one course while abroad that includes content on Argentine history, politics, literature or culture.
+Participants are expected to take a full course load equivalent to four Pitzer course credits including one course while abroad that includes content on Argentine history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 A 4-week pre-session, intensive Spanish language course is offered before both semesters.
 Spanish language courses are offered in addition to regular classes during the semester for Intermediate and Advanced levels.

 Visit the ISEP website shown above and select ‘Website for Course Availability.’